Sequential Blocked Matching: Proofs

-The first inequality follows because the original mechanism gives $\rho$ distortion even when applied to the profile $\mu_\sigma$ and the second equality follows because the optimal welfare ($\opt(\mu) = \sum_{ij} \mu_{ij} A^*_{ij}$) is invariant to permutation.
-Therefore, the new anonymous mechanism has distortion at most $\rho$.
+The first inequality follows because the original policy gives $\rho$ distortion even when applied to the profile $\mu_\sigma$ and the second equality follows because the optimal welfare ($\opt(\mu) = \sum_{ij} \mu_{ij} A^*_{ij}$) is invariant to permutation.
+Therefore, the new anonymous policy has distortion at most $\rho$.
+This implies that for any matching policy, there is an anonymous matching policy with identical performance with respect to distortion.
+As a result, from now on, we restrict our consideration to anonymous matching policies without loss of generality.

-We now construct a reward profile which is very similar to the one constructed in the proof of Lemma 8 of \cite{FFKZ14}.
-Consider the following reward profile.
+Next we will show that any anonymous matching policy incurs distortion of order $\Omega(s)$ via construction of a special set of reward profiles.
+The reward profiles we construct are very similar to the ones constructed in the proof of Lemma 8 of \cite{FFKZ14}.
+For each $i \in [\sqrt{n}]$, define